AkshathRaghav/AkshathRaghav.github.io/_projects/maskformer.md

 * Responsible for the PR to [TF Model Garden](https://github.com/tensorflow/models), from re-writing modules (across layers) for guidelines adherence to creating/annotating results for the report.
 Wrote unit tests for all modules used in the architecture for tensor shape validation and expected results.
 Wrote [differential testing module](https://gist.github.com/AkshathRaghav/9f81ea6f997a2972732fb3d955b5b444) for comparison of modules between PyTorch and TensorFlow.

 Find our code [here](https://github.com/PurdueDualityLab/tf-maskformer/tree/PR_Draft/models/official/projects/maskformer).
 Find the paper [here](https://arxiv.org/pdf/2404.18801).

+Below, I've summarized some portions from the paper, and included some code to get started with the model.
+A huge thank you to **Vishal** for his hard-work and patience!

+---

 # Description